-One great thing about the Canada revenue agency is that small business owners are allowed to cut down on their logbook keeping.
+One great thing about the Canada revenue agency is that small business owner are allowed to cut down on their logbook keeping.
 You simply need to keep a logbook for three months out of the year.
 If you do this, you can extrapolate your driving expenses for the rest of the year.
 This simplified logbook is allowed after you have maintained a mileage log for at least one full year prior to using the simplified logbook.
-Your results for the simplified logbook must be within 10% of last years numbers, however, in most cases it will be.
+Your results for the simplified logbook must be within 10% of last year’s numbers, however, in most cases it will be.

 Is It Cheaper to Buy a Car or to Lease a Car for Tax Purposes?

 If you buy a car, one of the ways you will save money is due to the fees that are charged on leased vehicles.
 These cars often have fees for driving a certain number of kilometers each year.
 The more kilometers you drive, generally, the more you’re going to have to pay in fees.
 However, lease payments are almost always cheaper than monthly payments on a car loan.
 So, depending on if you’re buying a new or a used car, then that is something to take into consideration as well.
 The best way to be able to tell if it is cheaper to buy or lease a vehicle is to actually compare the prices head-to-head.
 Try to compare the two over the period of time that you want to keep your new vehicle.
 Only then will you be able to get an accurate representation of which of the options is better for you.